 Why You Don’t Know What You Want in Your Relationship Anymore

 You hesitate over simple decisions.
-When asked what you want, nothing clear arrives.
-You adjust quickly, often before your view has come into focus.
+When asked what you want, nothing clear forms.
+You adjust, often before your view has come into focus.
 This is not indecision.
-It is what happens when your response is no longer where you begin.
+It is loss of self-reference inside a relationship

-You are here because you are assessing if your relationship can continue: Article 8 of 15
+You are here because you are assessing whether your relationship can continue: Article 8 of 15

 When Your Answer Isn’t Your Own Anymore